jetstream-cloud/js2docs/docs/ui/cli/manila.md

 # To use Manila via Openstack CLI

-On a terminal that has the Openstack Clients installed and the appropriate login credentials you can do the following:
+On a terminal that has the [Openstack Client installed](clients.md){target=_blank} and the appropriate login credentials you can do the following steps to create a share.

+If you haven't installed the *python-manilaclient* you will need to do that.
+Installing with pip/pip3 would be

+    pip3 install python-manilaclient

+Then you should be able to proceed with the rest of the steps.

 ### 1. Create a share